interrogator/corpkit/rst_docs/corpkit.concordancing.rst

    >>> from dictionaries import usa_convert
    >>> concs = result.concordance.edit(just_entries = usa_convert.keys())

-Because concordance lines are DataFrames, you can use Pandas' dedicated methods for working with text data.

 Concordance objects can be saved just like any other ``corpkit`` object: